weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 Commit that and push.
 Now you should see [Travis-CI](https://travis-ci.org/) build the image and push it to [Quay.io](https://quay.io).

 Now let's deploy the socks shop to Kubernetes.
-This is the last time we'll have to run `kubectl` in this demo: after this, everything can be controlled and automated via Flux.
+This is the last time you will have to run `kubectl` in this demo: after this, everything can be controlled and automated via Flux.

 ```
 cd ~/microservices-demo/deploy/kubernetes